 Countless minutes, hours and years passed since then searching for a sense, with no luck.
 Countless because I’m a watch and I’m here exactly to make count of every second.
 She mystified the perfection, she was really thinking to be finally in the right side of the wall.
 And then, as in a second 1989, the wall fell.
 Or a house of cards.
 Someone opens a window and the whole structure collapses.
 Almost a year later, on the table of doctor M., now coroner in a small town in province of nowhere, someone put the corpse of a doctor with a severed carotid.

-as always, as in the last days, still
+And she was as always, as in the last days, still

 The only thing I know is that the one speaking is the severed finger animated.